 Honduras Children's Project staff at Copprome Orphanage includes two teachers, five teaching assistants, and one administrator to work with the children in our after-school program.
 We are paying for two of our Copprome staff members to attend a nearby university.
 We sponsor one Copprome child to attend a bilingual private school and two teenagers to attend a trade school.
 We provide school supplies and uniforms to the children at the orphanage.
 In support of Dr. Jose Angel Zuniga Huete School (the children's elementary school), Honduras Children's Project has purchased 40 desks, 20 fans, a color multifunctional printer, a whiteboard, and numerous school supplies.
 We maintain close ties with the children and our staff by visiting Copprome three-four times a year.

 Through several fundraising projects, we raise over $35,000 each year.
 We host an annual spaghetti dinner, sell chocolate-covered bacon at the Durham Fair and host an annual Golf Tournament (Swing for Honduras).

 81 East Main Street, Clinton, CT

-For the seventh year, we'll be selling our signature chocolate-covered bacon at the Durham Lions booth.
+For the eighth year, we'll be selling our signature chocolate-covered bacon at the Durham Lions booth.

 Indian Springs Golf Course, Middlefield, CT